Aeroluna/LunaCoopMod/README.md

 No longer have to queue a bunch of move commands to get value out of the Hyperion, it now gets full attack speed from just a-moving.
 Attack speed was slightly nerfed to 0.11 to adjust for Raynor's level 15 perk now properly affected the weapon.

+- Changed Hyperion portrait and sounds back to Horner.

+Just because he's a commander now doesn't mean he forgot how to pilot the Hyperion!

 - Added flame jets to Vultures when moving.

 ## Kerrigan